 Your consumers aren’t the only ones expecting the kind of freedom and flexibility CCaaS provides.

-Because contact center as a service doesn’t tie team members to a single physical location, center agents can work from anywhere in the world, from the devices they choose (including their own.)
+Because contact center as a service doesn’t tie team members to a single physical location, agents can work from anywhere in the world, from the devices they choose (including their own.)
 Since CCaaS software instantly syncs conversations across channels and offers real-time notifications, employees can seamlessly work across time zones.